-- i.
-The company does not own any fixed assets and hence the reporting requirement under this clause is not applicable. - ii.
+- i. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) Fixed Assets have been physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) The title deeds of immovable property have been held in the name of the company. - ii.
 The company is a service oriented company and does not have any stock in trade and hence the reporting requirement under this clause is not applicable. - iii.
 The company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act 2013. - iv.
 In our opinion and according to the information and explanation given to us, the company does not have any loans, investments, guarantees and securities under the provisions of section 185 and 186 of the companies Act 2013. - v.
 In our opinion, and according to the information and explanations given to us, the company has not accepted any deposits as per the directive issued by the Reserve Bank of India under the provisions of Section 73 to 76 or any other relevant provisions of the Act and the rules framed there under.
-Accordingly paragraph (v) of the Order is not applicable to the Company. - vi.
-According to the information and explanations given to us the Central Government has not specified the maintenance of cost records under sub-section (I) of section 148 of the Companies Act, for the products/ services of the company. - vii. (a) The company is generally regular in depositing undisputed statutory dues including income-tax, sales tax, wealth tax, duty of customs, duty of excise, Goods and Services Tax, cess and other statutory dues with the appropriate authorities. - (b)According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, wealth-tax, customs duty, excise duty, Goods and Services Tax, cess and other material statutory dues were outstanding at the year end, for a period of more than six months from the date they become payable
+Accordingly paragraph (v) of the Order is not applicable to the Company. - vi According to the information and explanations given to us the Central Government has not specified the maintenance of cost records under sub-section (I) of section 148 of the Companies Act, for the products/ services of the company. - vii. (a) The company is generally regular in depositing undisputed statutory dues including income-tax, sales tax, wealth tax, duty of customs, duty of excise, Goods and Services Tax, cess and other statutory dues with the appropriate authorities. - (b)According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, wealth-tax, customs duty, excise duty, Goods and Services Tax, cess and other material statutory dues were outstanding at the year end, for a period of more than six months from the date they become payable.

-(c)According to information and explanations given to us, the company does not have any outstanding dues of income-tax, wealth-tax, service-tax, sales-tax, customs duty, excise duty, value added tax which have not been deposited on account of any dispute except as below
+(c)According to information and explanations given to us, the company does not have any outstanding dues of income-tax, wealth-tax, service-tax, sales-tax, customs duty, excise duty, value added tax which have not been deposited on account of any dispute.